davidbolin/rSPDE/README.md

 ```
 where the variables `rtools` and `gcc` need to be changed if `Rtools` is not installed directly on `C:`,
 and `gcc`'s version might need to be changed depending on the version of `Rtools`.

-# Upcoming features

-- Rewrite the INLA generic model in `cgeneric`.
-- Implementation of covariance-based non-stationary models.
-- Implementation of the covariance-based rational approximation on R-STAN interface.
-- Implementation of covariance-based method to more general SPDE models.
-- Implementation of PC-priors for R-INLA `rSPDE` models.

 # Repository branch workflows #
 The package version format for released versions is `major.minor.bugfix`.
 All regular development should be performed on the `devel` branch or in a feature branch, managed with `git flow feature`.
 Ideally, all the changes should be made on the `devel` branch.
 The `devel` version of the package should contain unit tests and examples for all important functions.
 Several functions may depend on `INLA`.
 Examples and tests for such functions might create problems when submitting to CRAN.
 To solve this problem, we created some Github Actions scripts that get the examples and tests depending on `INLA` on the `devel` branch and adapt to versions that will not fail on CRAN.
 Therefore, the best way to handle these situations is to avoid as much as possible to do any push to the `stable` branch.
 The idea is to update the `stable` branch by merges following the workflow that will be described below.